Skip to content

 The Nature of the Swarm

 Ghouls are designed for concurrency and resilience.
 The Vessel can summon a veritable swarm to handle many Intents at once, ensuring the Magus's will is carried out swiftly.
-They operate in the background, their silent work visible only through the scrying pools of the Oracle or the results they present at the Altar.
+They operate in the background, their silent work visible only through the scrying pools of the Oculus or the results they present at the Altar.